watson-developer-cloud/assistant-simple/README.md

 1 Copy the credentials from your `conversation-service` service in Bluemix to a `.env` file in the root.

-2 Use the Conversation tooling app to create a workspace, as described above, and add the workspace ID environment variable to the `.env` file.
-For details about obtaining the workspace ID, see Step 6 - 7 in the previous section.
+2 Use the Conversation tooling app to [import a workspace](#workspace) and add the workspace ID environment variable to the `.env` file.
+For details about obtaining the workspace ID, see Step 5 in the workspace section.

 3 Install [Node.js](http://nodejs.org/).